SSETI-Express (XO 53, Oscar 53)

 • To carry as passengers, and subsequently deploy, up to three educational CUBESAT pico-satellites,

-Three cubesats will be deployed by SSETI Express.
+Three cubesats were deployed by SSETI Express.
 They will be deployed from a T-Pod developed by UTIAS Space Flight Laboratory, Toronto

 • XI-V from Japan, University of Tokyo